 Secondary Alkyl Halide

-In this type of haloalkanes, the carbon atom which is bonded with the halogen atom is joined directly to the other two alkyl groups which can be same or different.
-Some of the examples are:
+In this type of haloalkanes, the carbon atom, which is bonded with the halogen atom, is joined directly to the other two alkyl groups, which can be the same or different.
+Some examples are,

 Tertiary Alkyl Halide

-In this type of haloalkanes, the carbon atom which carries the halogen atom is directly bonded to three alkyl group.
-This alkyl group maybe with a combination of the same or different.
+In this type of haloalkanes, the carbon atom which carries the halogen atom is directly bonded to three alkyl groups.
+This alkyl group may be a combination of the same or different.
 Some examples are,

 Alkyl Halide Properties